mzwierzykowski/battleships/README.md

     ]
   }
 ```
-By adding more objects to 'Blueprints' array we can introduce more types of ships to the game or change the existing ones.
+By adding more objects to 'Blueprints' array one can introduce more types of ships to the game or change the existing ones.
-Board size can also be adjusted and (hopefully :) ) should be reflected accordingly on the warships-client frontend application.
+Board size can also be changed and (hopefully :) ) should be reflected accordingly on the warships-client frontend application.

-Warships.sln also contains couple Unit tests projects covering entire application logic.
+Backend solution file also contains unit tests projects in xUnit framework covering entire application logic.

 # Running the game
 There are two ways of running the game after clonning repository.